limeaxolotl/flarial-scripts/README.md

 Adds a command to freeze your game, so if you are midair as it is run you will be frozen midair.
 Run ``.freeze <duration>`` to freeze your game, replacing ``<duration>`` with however many seconds you want to freeze your game for.

 ## Hive Message Remover
-Hides messages on Hive like ones advertising their Twitter account, as they aren't really needed.
+Turns out Flarial now has this integrated into the client itself (or at least it is being worked on), so not really useful :/ Hides messages on Hive like ones advertising their Twitter account, as they aren't really needed.
 I got the idea from the Hive Chat Replacer Onix Client script, which you can find [here](https://github.com/OnixClient-Scripts/OnixClient_Scripts/blob/master/Modules/HiveChatReplacer.lua).